ferrous-systems/rust-exercises/exercise-book/src/introduction.md

 # Introduction

 This book contains a collection of Rust Exercises, written by Ferrous Systems.
+See [ferrous-systems.com/training](https://ferrous-systems.com/training) for more details or a custom quote.
+You can view this material on-line at <https://rust-exercises.ferrous-systems.com>.

 We use these exercises as part of our [Rust Training](https://ferrous-systems.com/training/), but you are welcome to try them for yourself as well.